OpenNebula/docs/source/management_and_operations/users_groups_management/manage_groups.rst

 |sunstone_group_list|

-There is an option to filter all system resources by ``group``.
-In the user's menu appear the groups of this user.
-There's the option ``Show All`` to see all system resources.
+In the user's menu appear the groups of an user where the user can filter all system resources by ``group``.
 When you filter by group, you also change the effective group of the user.

+There's the option ``Show all`` to see all system resources, the option ``Show all owned by the user or his groups`` to see all resources that belong to the user or one of his groups and the option ``Show all owned by the user`` to see all resources that belong to the user.

 This allows to work more comfortably on projects, by isolating the resources belonging to one group from others.